-At this time, the A5 has no equipment options or maintenance procedures allowed that affect weight and balance.
+The only equipment options or maintenance procedures allowed that affect weight and balance are listed on the Optional Equipment List included with the POH.
 Any modifications to the aircraft equipment require the prior approval of ICON Aircraft.
-Should such work be necessary, ICON will supply any needed weight and balance information and instructions through the Major Repair and Alteration (MRA) process, which is part of the A5 maintenance program.
+Should such work be necessary, ICON will supply any needed weight and balance information and instructions through the Major Repair and

+Alteration (MRA) process, which is part of the A5 maintenance program.